Brian-Magnuson/nico/docs/design/overview.md

     let y = ^p
 ```

-Raw pointers are never implicitly dereferenced.
-You must always use the `^` operator to access the value.
+Raw pointers are implicitly dereferenced in access and subscript expressions.
+For all other contexts, you must use the `^` operator to dereference the pointer.

 The keyword `var` may be added to the `@` operator and pointer type to allow mutating the pointed-to value.
 This is separate from the mutability of the pointer itself, and you can use any combination of mutable and immutable pointers and pointed-to values: